Chart Color Schemes

 Alphington has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects that may impact this region.
 Notable projects include Alphington Village, Paper House Alphington, Samma Place, Ivanhoe, and YarraBend.
-The following list details those expected to be most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.